catppuccin/powershell/README.md

 ```

 ### $PROFILE Usage
 The following examples are for using Catppuccin in your PowerShell profile.
 You can find your PowerShell profile by running `$PROFILE` in PowerShell.
-If you don't have a profile, you can create one by running `New-Item -Path $PROFILE -ItemType File -Force` in PowerShell.
+If you don't have a profile, you can create one by running `New-Item -Path $PROFILE -ItemType File -Force`.

 Note that these examples assume that you have already imported the module earlier in your profile and assigned a flavor to the variable `$Flavor` as shown in the previous example.